ClearHeadedT/boot-dev-log/learn-linux/NOTES.md

 - Learned setting variables directly in the shell.
 - Learned command history and re-running previous commands.
 - Learned navigating shell history efficiently.
+- Learned the basics of typing and executing commands in a terminal.